mjvh80/SymWin/README.md

 SymWin
 ======

-Allows one to type special characters such as å or λ on Windows without the alt-key bullshit.
+Allows one to type special characters such as å or λ on Windows without the alt-key bullshit or frequent language switching which is just cumbersome.

 Inspired by Apple's iOS keyboard symbol selection, this shows a popup with symbols wherever you are typing.